KSM-development/wst-backoffice/README.md

 mvn clean package -Dmaven.test.skip=true
 ```

-* run the app in the docker
+* run the app in the docker with the flag to remove container after termination
 ```
-docker-compose up
+docker-compose -f docker-compose-local.yml up && docker-compose rm -fsv
 ```

 * test the app is up and running